Hypfer/valetudo-crl200s-root/README.md

 This repository contains tooling to help with rooting 3irobotix CRL-200S-based vacuum robots such as

 * Viomi V2
-* Mijia STYJ02YM (viomi-v7)
+* viomi.vacuum.v8
 * Cecotec Conga 3*90
 * Proscenic M6 pro

 **Warning**:<br/>
-Unfortunately, there are some unresolved issues with the Mijia STYTJ02YM viomi.vacuum.v8.
+Unfortunately, there are some unresolved issues with the viomi.vacuum.v8.
 If you have that robot, you might want to ask for assistance.

 ## Prerequisites